Posted By

 Most employers inform HMRC of employee car benefits, however, it’s the driver's responsibility to keep them informed.

-How much is Benefit-in-Kind tax?
+How much is company car Benefit-in-Kind tax?

 A traditional company car is classed as a taxable benefit, so both you and your employees will pay tax to provide and have access to that car.